arunchakraborty/test/README.md

-this is for teting purpose only
+this is for testing purpose only